As an Amazon Associate, I earn from qualifying purchases.

 Where do such items as beer, butter, candy, colas, cookies, corn chips, and pastries fit into your diet?
 Today they are included under the label “ fats, oils, and sweets”.
 As you will, people who are salt-sensitive must reduce their salt intake as a step in preventing the development of high blood pressure.
 It is not surprising that many of these items are referred to collectively as junk foods.

 Understandably, the processed-food industry encourages this empty-calorie approach to eat.
 Many vending machines are filled with relatively expensive junk foods.

 Most fast foods have a high fat density.
 Can you think of alternative foods you could eat on the go if you planned ahead?

 Fast foods are convenience foods usually prepared in a walk-in or drive-through restaurant.
-In contrast to that of junk foods, the nutritional value of fast foods can vary considerably (see details of vegan food).
+(See details of the raw vegan bodybuilding meal plan).

 - Fat density, the percentage of a food’s total calories that are derived from fat; above 30 percent reflects higher fat density.

 Facts about Fast Foods Will you stop at a fast-food restaurant today?
 (1) Can fast foods be part of a balanced diet?
 (2) Do I realize how fat-dense this meal will be?

 Figure 5-4 Where do your calories come from?
 This figure compares our present sources of calories with the sources that are currently recommended by nutritionists.

 In recent years a large group of physically active components thought to be able to deactivate carcinogens or function as antioxidants have been identified in a variety of fruits and vegetables.

 Among these are the carotenoids (from green vegetables), polyphenols (from onions and garlic ), indoles (from cruciferous vegetables), and the allyl sulfides (from garlic, chives, and onions ).